awslabs/s3vectors-embed-cli/README.md

 Optional:
 - `--key`: Uniquely identifies each vector in the vector index (default: auto-generated UUID)
-- `--use-object-key-name`: Use S3 object key or filename as vector key (mutually exclusive with --key)
+- `--use-object-key-name`: Use full S3 URI or absolute file path as vector key (mutually exclusive with --key)
 - `--metadata`: Additional metadata associated with the vector; provided as JSON string
 - `--bedrock-inference-params`: Model-specific parameters passed to Bedrock (JSON format, e.g., `'{"normalize": false}'`)
 - `--src-bucket-owner`: AWS account ID for cross-account S3 access to input files (optional, only needed when input S3 files are in a different AWS account)